-Art and Activism in Latin America is a Despina project, with the support of the Dutch organization Prince Claus Fund.
+Art and Activism in Latin America is a Despina project, with the support from the Dutch organization Prince Claus Fund.
 The project extends for three years (2016, 2017 and 2018).
 Each year, a theme guides a series of actions, including occupations, workshops, film screenings, exhibitions, public talks and a residency programme.
-For this third edition, the project brought DISSENT AND DESTRUCTION as its main theme and it happened between May and June 2018.
+For this third edition, the theme was DISSENT AND DESTRUCTION.

 by Consuelo Bassanesi and Guilherme Altmayer

 Like an earthquake, artistic and activist practices, through avant-garde and revolutionary actions, are capable of causing cracks in structures regarded as unshakeable.
 Discordant forms of life organization have long coexisted – equidistant, clandestine, or even in conflict – within normative and dominant models.